huggingface/blog/kv_cache_quantization.md

 </figure>

-Same holds true when calculating performance on the [LongBench](https://huggingface.co/datasets/THUDM/LongBench) benchmark comparing it to results from the KIVI paper. `Int4` precision is comparable and even outperforms slighly the `fp16` in all of the datasets.
+Same holds true when calculating performance on the [LongBench](https://huggingface.co/datasets/THUDM/LongBench) benchmark comparing it to results from the KIVI paper. `Int4` precision is comparable and even outperforms slighly the `fp16` in all of the datasets in the table below (higher is better).

 | Dataset               | KIVI f16p   | KIVI int2    | Our fp16            | Our int4| Our int2|
 |-----------------------|-------------|--------------|---------------------|---------|---------|